Radio Avalon: 2004

 Radio Avalon celebrated 21 years of broadcasting to the Glastonbury Festival in 2004.
 As car drivers neared the site they tuned their radio to 87.7 MHz FM, and received all the festival information they could want (including essential details for drivers on the state of the roads, gates, car parks, camping fields and where to pitch their tents).

 The festival station brought accurate and useful festival information throughout the day as well as talking to festival goers, performers and workers alike, profiling every aspect of the festival.
-Presenter Daddy Teacha enjoyed an exclusive interview with the legendary James Brown.
+Presenters Marilyn Michaels & Daddy Teacha enjoyed an exclusive interview with the legendary James Brown.
 They played the best music from every area and hosted exclusive live performances by some of the biggest artists on-site, from their very own Wireless Stage including Damien Rice, Michael Franti, Dr Hook's Dennis LeCorriere, Suzanne Vega and Hazel O'Connor amongst many more.

 In 2004 Radio Avalon made a welcome return to the Greenfields area with a dedicated solar powered studio centrally based in the Green Futures field.
 They hosted a regular hour-long show every day showcasing some of the entrants of the Festival's unsigned bands competition.
 At lunchtimes they delved deep into the archives to celebrate 21 years of festival broadcasting, bringing all the best bits from shows such as "The Pilton Breakfast Show", including a tribute to station manager Fred Williams, who had died in April.
 There was also regular news and travel updates keeping listeners informed, including regular welfare announcements and festival advice.